-An OAGi deverloper logs in.
+An OAGi developer logs in.

 The OAGi developer accesses the user management functionality to update his info.

 The OAGi developer changes his email address.

 Verify that the information was properly updated in the system.

 Note: There is no verification email generated or required.
 If we assume that the user wants to change his email address because he no longer has access to his previous email address there is no way to notify him of an invalid new email address anyway.
 In the future, the system can notify the admin developer but this is still not absolutely reliable anyway b/c the admin developer may change his email to an invalid one at the same time period.